 We do not expect applicants for pupillage to have completed a mini-pupillage with us, nor do we place any great weight on the fact that applicants have undertaken multiple mini-pupillages elsewhere.
 We believe that the function of mini-pupillage is to help potential applicants to the Bar to decide whether in fact they do want to pursue a career in the law, whether they want to become a barrister or a solicitor, and what area of law interests them.

 Applicants must be at least 18 years old and we will give preference to those who have not undertaken a mini-pupillage or other legal work experience before and/or express a specific interest in the areas of law we undertake.
 We will also take into account whether the applicant comes from a lower income background, using the indicator of whether s/he received free school meals.

 Applications for mini-pupillages must be made by completing the form below and may only be made within the appropriate mini-pupillage application window (applications made outside of a mini-pupillage window will not be considered).
-In 2019 the three application windows are:

 Successful applicants will be notified by e-mail and must confirm acceptance within 7 days.
 Successful applicants will be required to sign a conduct and confidentiality agreement before commencement of the mini-pupillage.